michellexg/car-dealership-application/README.md

 * Select Sales person history
 	* On the choose a sales person dropdown select “Sally Sales”
 	* You will see the record of sale you created in the previous step populate the table

+Select Service Appointment on the navbar
+* Select the Add Technician button
+	* For Name enter “Mike Mechanic”
+	* For Employee Number enter “1”
+	* Return to the Service Appointment Page
+* Select the Create Appointment button
+	* For Vin enter “KL4CJFSB7FB096115”
+	* For Name enter “John Doe”
+	* For Date and Time enter “01/01/2024 08:00—
+	* For Reason enter “Flat Tire”
+	* For Technician select “Mike Mechanic”
+	* Return to the Service Appointment page and you will see your appointment logged in the table
+* Select Find Appointment
+	* In the VIN search bar enter ““KL4CJFSB7FB096115”
+	* Once you select Search, you will see your newly made appointment populate below

 ## Design
 ![Excalidraw link](picture/Project_beta_design.png)